tmtsoftware/csw/docs/src/main/commons/create-component.md

 `Lock` messages are constructed with a duration value specified.
 When this duration expires, the component will automatically be unlocked.
 A component can be manually unlocked by sending an `Unlock` message.

+## CSW Services Injection
+To provide access to CSW Services, they are injected into the `ComponentHandlers` class in the constructor in a `CswContext` object.
+This object provides the following services:

+  * Location Service
+  * Event Service
+  * Alarm Service (Client API)
+  * Configuration Service (Client API)
+  * Logging Service (Logger Factory)

+And the following utilities:

+  * Component Configuration (ComponentInfo)
+  * Command Service Command Response Manager
+  * Current State Publisher Actor (intended for HCDs)

 ## Logging

-`csw-framework` will provide a `LoggerFactory` as dependency injection in constructor of `ComponentHandlers`.
+`csw-framework` will provide a `LoggerFactory` in the `CswContext` injected in constructor of `ComponentHandlers`.
 The `LoggerFactory` will have the component's name predefined in it.
 The component developer is expected to use this factory to log statements.

 Logging works much like other popular loggers such as *log4j*.
 However, with the development of log management tools such as *logstash*,